bgrissin/px-demo/README.md

 There is Portworx PX-Enterprise and Portworx PX-Dev, I chose px-dev for the free option which allows me up to 3 nodes running px without running into licensing issues.
-Also this reference also uses Docker-CE 17.06.0-ce and you choose how to setup and run your etcd keystore db.
-I will provide some examples for both running a local etcd or running as a hosted etcd from compose.io
+Also this reference also uses Docker-CE 17.06.0-ce and uses a local etcd setup for running etcd keystore db.

-First I provisioned 3 nodes on my local VirtualBox or AWS env running Ubuntu 16.04 or Centos 7.3.
+First I provisioned 2 nodes on AWS running Ubuntu Centos 7.3.
 I used the link below to support my configuring node requirements  necessary to run PX-Dev.

 https://docs.portworx.com/scheduler/docker/install.html

 First get Docker installed.
-Here are the steps I took
+Here are the steps

 1. this step assumes your hosts are running Centos 7.x, and that there is no existing Docker Engine, etc installed.
 Also remove sudo if your running as root